I watched as the timer continued ticking.

 Lara had hovered over me, like this, for at least six hours.
 It was nice to know my boss was interested in my work, but I knew as soon as she saw the device working she would be gone, scouting out some other project with some other unlucky employee to hassle.

-The machine changed its tone and a loud hiss could be heard from somewhere in its bowls.
+The machine changed its tone and a loud hiss could be heard from the other side of the wall.
 This meant that it was close to completion.
 I just hoped this time it worked.
 The machine had rejected so many of my creations I had lost count and started to lose faith.

-During this project she became known throughout the staff as one of the most ruthless managers in the entire company.
+During this project she became known throughout the company as one of the most ruthless managers in the entire business.
 There were stories about how she had broken the spirits of the staff in the final few days, pushing them to their limits which was why many of them chose not to return to work while she was still in charge.